skip to main content

 Activity Description

 Ben's Guide to U. S. Government for Kids is a service of the U.S. Government Printing Office that provides electronic access to information about U.S. history and government.
-This site is organized by levles and ages: Apprentice 4-8, Journeyman 9-13, Master14+.
+This site is organized by levels and ages: Apprentice 4-8, Journeyman 9-13, Master14+.
+This helps in presenting the information by reading level as well as complexity.

 Ben (License: Protected by Copyright (c) [i.e. screenshot])

-This site is particularly useful in teaching the basics of U.S. Government as needed in the new 2014 GED test.
+This site is particularly useful in teaching the basics of U.S. Government as needed in the GED test.
 Assign each topic to a student or student pair.
-Have them read about the topic and write about the topic and present what they learned to the class.
+Have them read about the topic, write about the topic and present what they learned to the class.

 Preparation

-1. Preview the site and links.
+1. Preview the site and tabs across the top.
+Check out Home, About Ben and GPO, Libraries, Learning Adventures, Glossary and Games.
 The icon at the top of the page just to the right of the search field it a link to information for Teachers and Parents This includes Learning Adventures, downloadable Inforgraphics on the Branches of Governent and How Laws are Implement, U.S. Government Web sites for Kids, U.S. Government Web sites for Educators

 2. Make summary assignments.